Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Introduction

 Notice that $\Omega = \mfS(\lcent(G))$ is a singleton if and only if $\lcent(G) = \{0, \infty\}$.
-It should be emphasised that, although any group $G$ belonging to $\sclass$ is automatically second-countable (this follows from \cite{KK}), the centraliser lattice is not countable in general, so that $\Omega$ need not be countably based.
-This is for example the case when some open compact subgroup of $G$ splits as a direct product with infinitely many infinite factors; such an open compact subgroup thus has uncountably many factors, each of which represents a distinct class in $\ldlat(G)$.
-In fact \cite[{Corollary~\ref{Part1-cor:LocallyFinitelyDec}}]{CRW-Part1} ensures that $\ldlat(G)$ is at most countable if and only if every open compact subgroup of $G$ is \textbf{finitely decomposable}, i.e. decomposes as a direct product of finitely many indecomposable factors.
-In that case the Stone space $\mfS(\ldlat(G))$, which is always a quotient of $\mfS(\lcent(G))$ by Theorem~\ref{thmintro:WeaklyBranch}, is either a singleton or homeomorphic to the Cantor set.
+It should be emphasised that, although any group $G$ belonging to $\sclass$ is automatically second-countable (this follows from \cite{KK}), the centraliser lattice for $G \in \sclass$ is not necessarily countable, so $\Omega$ is not necessarily countably based.
+For example, one obtains an uncountable decomposition lattice for \tdlc groups $G$ such that $\QZ(G)=\triv$ and some compact open subgroup of $G$ splits as a direct product with infinitely many infinite factors: such a compact open subgroup thus has uncountably many direct factors, each of which represents a distinct class in $\ldlat(G)$.
+Examples of this kind arise as Burger--Mozes' universal groups acting on trees with local action prescribed by a suitable finite permutation group (see Appendix~\ref{sec:Examples}).

-Theorem~\ref{thmintro:WeaklyBranch} notably implies that $\lcent(G) \neq \{0, \infty\}$ if and only if $G$ admits a continuous weakly branch action on a profinite space containing more than one point.
-Whenever this is the case, Theorem~\ref{thmintro:WeaklyBranch} has several consequences on the structure of $G$ which we now proceed to describe.
-The first one stems from the incompatibility between amenability and strongly proximal actions:
+Theorem~\ref{thmintro:WeaklyDecomposable} notably implies that $\lcent(G) \neq \{0, \infty\}$ if and only if $G$ admits a continuous micro-supported action on a profinite space containing more than one point.
+Whenever this is the case, Theorem~\ref{thmintro:WeaklyDecomposable} has several consequences on the structure of $G$ which we now proceed to describe.
+The first one relates to Question~\ref{que:amenable} and stems from the incompatibility between amenability and minimal strongly proximal actions:

 \begin{corintro} Let $G \in \sclass$.
 Any closed cocompact amenable subgroup of $G$ fixes a point in $\Omega = \mfS(\lcent(G))$.
-In particular, if $\lcent(G) \neq \{0, \infty\}$, then $G$ is not amenable, and if $G$ contains a closed cocompact amenable subgroup, then the $G$-action on $\Omega$ is transitive. \end{corintro}
+In particular, if $\lcent(G) \neq \{0, \infty\}$, then $G$ is not amenable , and if $G$ contains a closed cocompact amenable subgroup, then the $G$-action on $\Omega$ is transitive. \end{corintro}

-This result contrasts with the recent groundbreaking work by Juschenko--Monod \cite{JM}, who obtained the first examples of finitely generated infinite simple groups that are amenable.
-It is not known whether non-discrete analogues of such groups exist or, more precisely, whether a group $G \in \sclass$ can be amenable.
-Corollary~\ref{corintro:amen} provides some evidence that this might not be the case. {We emphasise that the question whether a group $G \in \sclass$ can be amenable is naturally linked with the investigation of the commensurated subgroups of finitely generated infinite simple amenable groups.
-Indeed, if such a group $\Gamma$ contains an infinite proper commensurated subgroup, then by Corollary~\ref{simpembed} below, there exists a dense embedding of $\Gamma$ into some element of $\sclass$, which will a fortiori be amenable.}